Social Research and Analysis (MA)

 The coursework will teach students how to design and execute a variety of research projects for applications in different fields of work and interest.
 Drawing from examples in social policy, evaluation, the applied social sciences and market research, students will learn how to design and execute research projects that consider client needs, ethical dilemmas, budgetary constraints and project planning challenges.
 Students that earn the degree will become competitive candidates for careers involving research of many kinds.

-Some career opportunities include Survey Researcher, Interviewer, Focus Group Moderator, Social Science Researcher, Social Policy Analyst, Data Analyst, Community Relations Specialists, Evaluation Researcher, Market Researcher, Community and Social Service Specialist, Research Analyst or Associate, Program Analyst, Government Affairs, and more.
+Some career opportunities include: Social Policy Analyst, Market Researcher, Data Analyst, Survey Researcher, Interviewer, Focus Group Moderator, Social Science Researcher, Community Relations Specialists, Evaluation Researcher, Community and Social Service Specialist, Research Analyst or Associate, Program Analyst, Government Affairs, and more.

 The Social Research and Analysis (MA) can also be a stepping stone to a PhD in Sociology.

 The Graduate School requires a U.S. bachelor’s degree, or the equivalent, in order to be eligible to apply for the MA in Social Research and Analysis graduate program.
+A previous college-level course in statistics is recommended, but not required.
+Students without a firm background in statistics will be directed to resources that can help them prepare.
+Basic statistics are also taught and reviewed in the coursework.
+Some advanced undergraduates qualify to begin the program before they graduate.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.

 In order to make applying for graduate school as seamless as possible for you, we have